yjuwaheer/goatpad/README.md

 ## Please Add Documentation

-Please write a short description as you write a new piece of the app
+You can find a `README.md` file in each of the project folders, please write a short description as you write a new piece of the app.